Lamborghini Urus ST-X Back In New Images Ahead Of 2020 Racing Debut

 Gallery: 2020 Lamborghini Urus ST-X

 The significant diet will be achieved by making extensive use of carbon fiber, including for the hood and rear wing.
 Other changes compared to the standard Urus will include extra air intakes in the hood and a racing exhaust ending with new hexagonal tips underneath the corners of the rear bumper.
-“The first Super SUV in the world of racing” will be equipped with a twin-turbo 4.0-liter V8 engine delivering 650 horsepower and 850 Newton-meters of torque inherited from the road-going Urus.
+“The first Super SUV in the world of racing” will be equipped with a twin-turbo 4.0-liter V8 engine delivering 650 horsepower and 850 Newton-meters (627 pound-feet) of torque inherited from the road-going Urus.

-Much like Squadra Corse uses the Verde Mantis paint scheme for its Huracan race cars, the ST-X will also be finished in the striking green shade with red accents.
+Much like Squadra Corse uses the Verde Mantis paint scheme for its Huracan race cars, the ST-X will also be finished in the striking green shade contrasted by red accents.
 It will ride on 21-inch center-lock wheels made from aluminum and wrapped in Pirelli tires.
 Images of the interior have not been provided, but Lamborghini says the race-ready SUV will feature a reinforced cockpit benefitting from a steel tubular roll bar, racing seats, and a fire extinguisher in case something goes wrong.

-Performance details have not been disclosed, but we’re expecting the acceleration figures to be significantly improved given the important weight loss planned for the ST-X. As a refresher, a standard Urus does 0 to 62 mph (100 km/h) in 3.6 seconds and 0 to 124 mph (200 km/h) in 12.8 seconds before maxing out at 189.5 mph (305 km/h)
+Performance details have not been disclosed, but we’re expecting the acceleration figures to be significantly improved given the important weight loss planned for the ST-X. As a refresher, a standard Urus does 0 to 62 mph (100 km/h) in 3.6 seconds and 0 to 124 mph (200 km/h) in 12.8 seconds before maxing out at 189.5 mph (305 km/h).

 We’re going to see the Lamborghini Urus ST-X in action next year during the Super Trofeo 2020 World Finals in Misano Adriatico in Italy.